 Since 2000, Entergy has been engaged in advocating for increased funding and support for early care and education — recognizing the sector as essential infrastructure and economic engine to fuel the future of communities we serve.

 Entergy Arkansas posted an intent recently to issue a request for proposals for up to 500 megawatts of solar and wind capacity to add to its electricity generating portfolio by 2026.

 As part of its commitment to provide more renewable resources, Entergy Arkansas plans to add a large-scale solar farm of 180 megawatts on 1,600 acres near West Memphis in 2023.

-Construction of the Searcy Solar power generating plant is about 42% complete.
-When the facility goes online by the end of this year, 100 megawatts of emission-free power will begin flowing from the plant’s more than 350,000 solar panels onto the Entergy Arkansas electric grid.
+Construction of the Searcy Solar power generating plant is about halfway complete.
+When the facility goes online by the end of this year, it will have a capacity of 100 megawatts of emission-free power.

 By coordinating projects across our system on a more holistic basis, we’re able to focus on achieving sustainable reliability gains through these investments.

 Entergy is actively working toward a clean energy future for everyone.

 Entergy Louisiana and Entergy New Orleans are currently replacing hundreds of miles of cast iron, bare steel and other vintage gas pipes to modernize the companies’ gas delivery system.

 The planned outage on Bolivar Peninsula has been extended as crews continue work to complete reliability improvements.

 The company’s utility business puts service to its 3 million customers at the top of its priority list.
 In the process, Entergy’s five operating companies are helping to build a region.